ms-afridi/ms-afridi/README.md

 ### Hi there 👋, I'm Md Shahid Afridi

-> [cite_start]A Data Scientist and Machine Learning professional, I recently completed my MS in Big Data Analytics from the Central University of Rajasthan[cite: 39, 40]. [cite_start]With a solid foundation in statistical modeling, predictive analytics, Python, and SQL, I have hands-on experience building data-driven solutions for real-world problems[cite: 8, 9]. [cite_start]My professional experience includes working as a freelance Prompt Engineer for LLM-based AI agent development [cite: 16] [cite_start]and conducting applied research on early Alzheimer's disease detection using MRI data[cite: 26, 44]. [cite_start]I am passionate about transforming complex datasets into actionable insights that support business decision-making and innovation[cite: 10].
+> A Data Scientist and Machine Learning professional, I recently completed my MS in Big Data Analytics from the Central University of Rajasthan.
+With a solid foundation in statistical modeling, predictive analytics, Python, and SQL, I have hands-on experience building data-driven solutions for real-world problems.
+My professional experience includes working as a freelance Prompt Engineer for LLM-based AI agent development and conducting applied research on early Alzheimer's disease detection using MRI data.
+I am passionate about transforming complex datasets into actionable insights that support business decision-making and innovation.

 ---